dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 			NOT_ENTERED_MAIL { let password be VALID_PASSWORD, NOT_ENTERED_PASSWORD}
 		}

-		let pageAfterSubmit be :page{
+		rule pageAfterSubmit let pageAfterSubmit be :page{
 			let assert#2 be "password field is empty" let assert#3 be "email field equals to (:email)" let [R4] be "check email and password fields after failed log-in" }

-		if traced loginOracle.isLoginSuccessful(:protocol as Protocol, :email as EMail, :password as Password) let pageAfterSubmit be LOGIN_SUCCESS_PAGE
+		rule pageAfterSubmit if traced loginOracle.isLoginSuccessful(:protocol as Protocol, :email as EMail, :password as Password) let pageAfterSubmit be LOGIN_SUCCESS_PAGE

 	strategy formatTest